 Local flood risk management strategy

-We are a lead local flood authority and are responsible for producing, maintaining, applying and monitoring a local flood risk management strategy.
+We are a Lead Local Flood Authority (LLFA) and are responsible for producing, maintaining, applying and monitoring a local flood risk management strategy.

-This forms the framework we use to engage local communities in developing local flood risk management decisions, and explains how we support them to become better informed about flood risk issues.
+In terms of local flood risk management, the Climate emergency action plan now forms the framework, which we will use to engage local communities in developing local flood risk management decisions and explains how we support them to become better informed about flood risk issues.